s-nomp/s-nomp/README.md

 * [Redis](http://redis.io/) key-value store v2.6+ ([follow these instructions](http://redis.io/topics/quickstart))

 ##### Seriously
-Those are legitimate requirements.
+These are legitimate requirements.
 If you use old versions of Node.js or Redis that may come with your system package manager then you will have problems.
 Follow the linked instructions to get the last stable versions.

 [**Redis security warning**](http://redis.io/topics/security): be sure firewall access to redis - an easy way is to include `bind 127.0.0.1` in your `redis.conf` file.
 Also it's a good idea to learn about and understand software that